lakshikaparihar/Javascript-.js/values_and_variables/README.md

 * String.length

 > To get the last character of a string we can do it like this a[a.length - 1]

+* String.toUpperCase()
+* String.toLowerCase()

+> original value is unchanged until we change it manually

+* String.trim() : Removes space from begining and ending of a string